alt-magick/Correspondence/README.md

 In recent years, authors have continued to expand and reinterpret chaos magic for the 21st century.

+"The Alphabet of Desire – A Method of Chaos Magick" (2016) by Anousen Leonte:
+This short book (around 25 pages) introduces a simple method for creating and using a personal Alphabet of Desire in chaos magick.
+It explains how to design unique symbols representing emotions, desires, or intentions and how to activate and use them in magical work.

 "The Chaos Protocols" (2016) by Gordon White:
 This work applies chaos magical principles to practical life concerns, particularly focusing on navigating the challenges of the modern world.